 You will need to carry out consultation about your proposals before submitting a stage two full application.
 We have put together these consultation guidelines to assist you in planning your consultation.

-All two-stage applications must give full details of the following:
+All stage two applications must give full details of the following:

 Clear evidence of the need for their project.